Good to know

 A longboard is a longer version of a typical skateboard, which is generally 90-120cm / 35-47 inches long.
 Longboards are perfect for cruising, racing, downhill, or just for transportation.
-A longboard delivers a smoother riding experience than a skateboard and carving integrates elements from surfing, and provides a surf-like feeling.
+Compared to a skateboard, a longboard delivers much smoother riding experience and it's carving nature integrates elements from surfing, which provides a surf-like feeling.
 That is why it is sometimes referred to as asphalt surfing.

 Cruiser longboards - for cruises and transportation

 Cruiser longboards are often designed in surfboard shapes like a pintail and they are great for surfy rides and smooth cruising.